-UPDATE: The below story was written on May 21.
-As of June 25, Guaranteed Rate Field will be open at 100% capacity.
+UPDATE: As of Aug.
+30, masks are required statewide, regardless of vaccination status.
+As of June 25, Guaranteed Rate Field is open at 100% capacity.

 The Chicago White Sox have their best team in years, and now, more fans will get to watch them in person at Guaranteed Rate Field.

 As of May 24 against the St. Louis Cardinals, Guaranteed Rate Field will be open to fans at 60% capacity.
 That’s up from the 25% it had been previously.

 So about 24,000 fans will be able to attend White Sox games for the time being.
 It remains to be seen when Guaranteed Rate Field will be open at full capacity, but chief revenue and marketing officer Brooks Boyer said the following regarding full crowds:

 “Clearly, we’re seeing it and the city’s proving it: The more people get vaccinated, the more things are opening up.
 Our message: We want full crowds — this team has earned full crowds.
 For us, our message is going to be: Get vaccinated because we want to get to 100% capacity at the ballpark.”

 Below, we’re answering questions about COVID-19 policies and protocols at the ballpark.